 Natural COPD Treatment

 One of the most important steps in any COPD treatment plan is to quit smoking and remain smoke-free.
 While quitting smoking isn’t easy, there are various options to help you quit.
 For example, try following our free Smoking Cessation guide, which is filled with tips, helpful information and places you can find more help.
-You doctor will also be able to help you develop a quit smoking plan and will be able to recommend products, medications and support groups.
+Your doctor will also be able to help you develop a quit smoking plan and will be able to recommend products, medications and support groups.

-Healthy a lung-healthy diet and getting enough exercise are also important.
+Having a lung-healthy diet and getting enough exercise are also important.
 Avoiding foods that aggravate COPD symptoms, such as cruciferous vegetables, fried and fatty foods, salt and carbonated beverages, can help you prevent a flare-up.

 Try lung-friendly foods like shrimp that are an excellent lean protein, oranges that are packed with vitamins C, B and E and apples that are rich in antioxidants and b-complex vitamins.
-If you’re looking for a delicious dairy-free, calcium rich milk, give almond milk a try.
+If you’re looking for a delicious dairy-free, calcium-rich milk, give almond milk a try.

 Along with a healthy diet, gentle exercise, such as walking, yoga and Tai Chi, are excellent ways to build up strength.
 Receiving enough exercise can help improve your oxygen levels.
 Stress reduction promotes relaxation, which can make breathing easier.

 For people with COPD, making sure you receive enough vitamins can help you and your lungs.
 Vitamins D, E and omega-3 fatty acids are excellent for people with COPD, helping to reduce inflammation.
 Eucalyptus also helps expel phlegm.
 There are many dietary supplements and herbs that can help people with COPD.